IRS Streamlined Form 14653 – Expats Catching Up with Their US Taxes

 Furthermore, expats are also required to report any foreign bank and investment accounts they may have if the sum of the combined balances of all their foreign accounts (including any they have signatory authority of control over, even if an account isn’t in their name) exceeds $10,000 at any time during the year by filing an FBAR (Foreign Bank Account Report).

 Expats must also report any foreign businesses and trusts as if they were in the US, as well as report their financial assets if they exceed $200,000 in total value.

-So tax filing for expats is often more complex than it is for Americans living in the US.
-Penalties can be steep (especially relating to FBAR filing), and the IRS knows who should be filing as it is receiving information about expats’ finances directly from foreign banks and governments.
+So tax filing for expats is often more complex than it is for Americans living in the US, and the IRS knows who should be filing as it is receiving information about expats’ finances directly from foreign banks and governments.

 Thankfully, it’s not all bad news though.

 “The IRS may be suspicious of a streamlined filing if the account held a significant sum of money, since a large account is hard to “forget” when giving details to one’s tax return preparer.”

 In 2014, the IRS re-introduced an amnesty program for expats called the Streamlined Procedure, which allows them to catch up with their FBAR and federal tax return filing without facing any penalties.